 Before you go…

 Write a list.
 For your younger kids, they could copy what you’ve already written down.
-You can dictate the list to the older children.
-For your preteens and teens, have them help you with the meal plan then write up the list using the recipes you plan to use.
+(Copy Work) You can dictate the list to the older children to write out for you.
+(Dictation and Spelling) For your preteens and teens, have them help you with the meal plan then write up the grocery list using the recipes you plan to use.

 Estimate cost.
-For a fun challenge, have your kids write next to each item what they think it will cost.
+For a fun homeschool challenge, have your kids write next to each item what they think it will cost.
 Once at the store, they can write down the actual price and see how close they were.
 For even more challenge, have them estimate the final cost beforehand, keeping in mind sales and coupons.
+(Budgeting and Math)

 While you’re there…